Resources at the Madison County Archival Library

 - Edwardsville Intelligencer (1869-Feb.
 1946; Jan.
 1988-present) and previous title Madison Intelligencer for November 13, 1862.

-The library also houses deep collections (some volumes are missing) of local high school and college yearbooks and of city directories for Alton, Collinsville, Edwardsville, Granite City, Highland, Tri-City, and Wood River.
+The library also houses deep collections (some volumes are missing) of local school yearbooks and of city directories for Alton, Collinsville, Edwardsville, Granite City, Highland, Tri-City, and Wood River.

 Special Collections and Other Resources